Guides

 Name: Red Hill Range

 What to expect: Unsure.
 Saw someone mention this so adding it for completness.
-Seems like a exposed route finding ridge line walk instead of dipping down into the valleys of the TA.
+Seems like an exposed route finding ridge line walk instead of dipping down into the valleys of the TA.
 Looks fun!

 Location: Between Havelock and St Arnaud